top of page

 What Are Biomechanical Imbalances?

-• Uneven pressure when standing or walking
+• Uneven pressure when standing, walking, squatting, or exercising

-• Recurring muscle tightness in certain areas
+• Recurring muscle tightness in the same areas

 • Fatigue during physical activity

-• Postural discomfort
+• Postural discomfort with sitting, standing, or work tasks

 What Contributes to Biomechanical Imbalances?

-• Previous injuries
+• Previous injuries that changed movement habits

 • Muscle weakness or imbalance